Avani-Anil/InternshipProjects/README.md

 # InternshipProjects
-This is my internship project.
+This is my first internship project.
 Here I created a Portfolio page using HTML and CSS.